 (Korean, English, Japanese, Chinese)

 - In an effort to promote the majesty and grace of Korean royal culture and present a major traditional ceremony to the public, the Seoul Metropolitan Government hosts a reenactment of the royal wedding ceremony of King Gojong and Queen Min in the spring and fall every year.

-The reenactment will take place at Unhyeongung Palace, the original site of the royal wedding ceremony on March 21, 1866, for emperor Gojong and his empress Myeongseong.
+The reenactment takes place at Unhyeongung Palace, the original site of the royal wedding ceremony that took place on March 21, 1866, for Emperor Gojong and his Empress Myeongseong.
 Based on thorough historical research and consultation by the palace’s counsel panel, the event is organized to commemorate the significance of Korean history and to shed some new light on a fading traditional culture.